ibm-cloud-docs/containers/storage-block-vpc.md

 * Set up SSD defined performance.

 Before you begin
-:   Review the [Storage class reference](/docs/containers?topic=containers-storage-block-vpc-sc-ref) to determine the `profile` that you want to use for your storage class.
+- Review the [Storage class reference](/docs/containers?topic=containers-storage-block-vpc-sc-ref) to determine the `profile` that you want to use for your storage class.

-:   You can also review the [custom profiles](/docs/vpc?topic=vpc-block-storage-profiles#custom) if you want to specify custom IOPs for your {{site.data.keyword.block_storage_is_short}}.
+- You can also review the [custom profiles](/docs/vpc?topic=vpc-block-storage-profiles#custom) if you want to specify custom IOPs for your {{site.data.keyword.block_storage_is_short}}.

-:   If you want to use an SSD defined performance (SDP) profile, [review the capacity range and IOPs details](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#defined-performance-profile).
+- If you want to use an SSD defined performance (SDP) profile, [review the capacity range and IOPs details](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#defined-performance-profile).
 Note that when using an SSD defined performance, the capacity of the volume is determine by the IOPs and throughput that you specify.

-:   You can use an existing storage class as a starting point for creating your own class.
+- You can use an existing storage class as a starting point for creating your own class.
 Save the details of an existing storage class by using the `kubectl get sc <storageclass> -o yaml` command.

+To create a custom storage class:

-1. Create a customized storage class configuration file.
+1. Create a customized storage class configuration file in the following format.

     ```yaml
     apiVersion: storage.k8s.io/v1